30hours/learn.30hours.dev/env/README.md

-A Python environment with all required libraries to generate/solve all challenges.
+A Python environment with all required libraries to generate/solve each challenge.

 ## Docker environment setup